 A functioning alcoholic might think they’re fine, but the truth is they’re using alcohol to cope with trauma or mental health issues.
 Sooner or later, functioning turns into non-functioning, so it’s important to seek residential alcohol addiction treatment before they’ve hit rock bottom.

 One of the first signs that someone’s struggling with substance abuse and alcoholism is drinking alone.
 Does your husband or partner drink by themselves after work everyday or maybe they even drink during the day?
 Drinking alone is a sign that they are using alcohol to “numb” themselves from an underlying issue.

 Keep in mind that you may not know if they are drinking alone or to what extent.
 They could be drinking at night after you’ve gone to bed.
 Alcoholism is a disease that often comes with secrecy as a side effect.
 Your partner could be struggling with depression or anxiety and drinking alone is a definite sign they may have a problem.
+This is called co-occurring disorders and can be treated in a dual diagnosis program.
 If someone feels they need to hide the fact that they are drinking or the extent of their consumption, especially from their loved ones, it’s an issue — even if they seem to be functioning in life.

 Finding Excuses to Drink

 Does your spouse find any excuse to drink?
 “I’m stressed, so I need a drink,” or, “I’ve had such a hard day I need a drink,” are phrases you may hear often from a partner struggling with alcoholism.
 Saying these excuses to preface their drinking as if to receive validation in their excuse, means that on some level, subconsciously or not, they know they have a problem.
 Your partner may have even convinced you that these excuses are valid, when in fact they’re a sign someone needs help.